XOR-LIFE/node-production/README.md

 In the previous section, you've learned how to run and proxy **one** node application.
 But, what if you want to run multiple node applications on the same server.

-This also is considered a production best practice, for example, you would have your main node app which will serve the main page and it's functions and another separate app responsible for registration and another app for your blog, etc..
+This also is considered a production best practice, for example, you would have your main node app which will serve the main page and it's functions and another separate app responsible for registration and another app for your blog, shop, etc..

-And when users need to register, you would redirect them to http://example.com/register and in the back scene its a different node application proxied to run on the `/register` path that is completely responsible for the registration process and same goes for example if you have a blog or a major thing on your site.
+And when users need to register, you would redirect them to http://example.com/register and in the back scene its a different node application proxied to run on the `/register` path that is completely responsible for the registration process and same goes for example if you have a blog or a shop or a major thing on your site.

 This would allow you as a node developer to debug and dissect the code of each thing on your website separately, if you want to implement a payment processor for your website you would just go for the folder where your registration application resides, if you want for example to shut down your blog or add a new feature you would just do it without having to edit the whole site code and then reload it which might highly result in a connection drop to current visitors.

 <br>

-This is achieved very easy, you only have to speacify two things in the configuration file which is the `loaction` and `proxy_pass`.
+This is achieved very easy, you only have to specify two things in the configuration file which is the `loaction` and `proxy_pass`.
 ```
   location /register {
       proxy_pass http://localhost:3001/;
   }
 ```

-This is an example of a fully working nginx configuration that proxies four node apps:
+This is an example of a configuration that proxies four node apps:
 ```
 server {
   listen 80;